maxlandon/wiregost/proto/README.md

 We make use of [https://github.com/favadi/protoc-go-inject-tag] for injecting tags directly on the generated `.pb.go` files.
-We place comments like  `// @inject_tag: gorm"not null" xml:"name"` in our Protobuf source files.
+We place comments like  `// @inject_tag: gorm"not null" xml:"name"` in our Protobuf source files, and the binary parses them and outputs the corresponding struct tag.

-When running `make tags` from the repo root, it will recursively generate the appropriate struct tags for each .pb.go file in the `proto/` directory.
+When running `make tags` from the repo root, it will recursively generate struct tags for each .pb.go file in the `proto/` directory, with the `generate-go-tags.sh` script.